catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 ## A little context
 ### Overview
-This study investigates the application of reinforcement learning, specif- ically the Proximal Policy Optimization (PPO) algorithm, in training au- tonomous vehicles to navigate complex urban environments.
-Utilizing the CARLA simulator, the research focuses on addressing the challenges posed by unpredictable traffic patterns, diverse road conditions, and varying pedes- trian behaviors.
+This study investigates the application of reinforcement learning, specif ically the Proximal Policy Optimization (PPO) algorithm, in training au tonomous vehicles to navigate complex urban environments.
+Utilizing the CARLA simulator, the research focuses on addressing the challenges posed by unpredictable traffic patterns, diverse road conditions, and varying pedes trian behaviors.
 The project utilizes two urban settings, Town01 for initial training and Town02 for transfer learning, to evaluate the generalization of learned behaviors.
 Equipped with collision sensors and semantic segmented cameras, the autonomous vehicle’s performance is assessed under varying traffic densities.
-Key objectives include evaluating the efficacy of the PPO algorithm in urban navigation and exploring the potential of transfer learn- ing to generalize learned behaviors across different urban scenarios.
-Experi- mental results are analyzed to highlight the strengths and limitations of the approach, with a particular emphasis on the influence of traffic density on performance.
+Key objectives include evaluating the efficacy of the PPO algorithm in urban navigation and exploring the potential of transfer learn ing to generalize learned behaviors across different urban scenarios.
+Experi mental results are analyzed to highlight the strengths and limitations of the approach, with a particular emphasis on the influence of traffic density on performance.
 The findings underscore the importance of adaptability and